 What stories remain untold in your community?
+Whose voice has been heard in the part?
+How i

 Whose voice has been heard in the past?
 How is this an opportunity to lift other voices?

 Electric Boat submarine

 - How has education played a role in inclusion and exclusion? - How can industry open avenues to untold stories?